Hunter Dozier Player Props: Royals vs. Rangers

-After going 1-for-4 in his most recent game, Hunter Dozier and the Kansas City Royals face the Texas Rangers (who will hand the ball to Andrew Heaney) at 8:05 PM ET on Monday.
+After going 1-for-4 with a home run and an RBI in his most recent game, Hunter Dozier and the Kansas City Royals face the Texas Rangers (who will start Jacob deGrom) at 8:05 PM ET on Tuesday.

-He had a one-hit performance in his previous game (1-for-4) against the Giants.
+In his previous game, he hit a home run while going 1-for-4 against the Rangers.

 Hunter Dozier Game Info & Props vs. the Rangers